Last Updated on 14 June 2024 by Cycloscope

 The Elemnt Bolt v2, operated by buttons rather than a touchscreen, continues Wahoo’s tradition of simple setup and customization.
 The companion app streamlines screen personalization, instantly reflecting changes on the device.

-A notable feature is the SUMMIT functionality, which intuitively anticipates changes in road gradient and utilizes color coding to enhance road visualization.
-The SUMMIT FREERIDE feature detects climbs in advance, and SUMMIT SEGMENTS provides visual cues for climbs irrespective of the active screen.
+A notable feature is the SUMMIT functionality, which intuitively anticipates changes in road gradients and utilizes color coding to enhance road visualization.
+The SUMMIT FREERIDE feature detects climbs in advance, and SUMMIT SEGMENTS provide visual cues for climbs irrespective of the active screen.

 Although they do not directly load Open Street Map files, the Wahoo GPS units can be made to read them by creating a compatible version through this tool.